StudyLink logoHome

 Image of the French flag flying on a flagpole with a light blue and white background

-France is a major western European country with a population of nearly 70 million residents.
+France is incredibly popular for international students, and is a major western European country with a population of nearly 70 million residents.
 The country has a centuries-old history as a centre for art, culture, design, fashion and European politics.

 Today, France is home to some of the world’s largest companies across industries with about 28 million employees.
 France is well-known as a major European destination for African as well as Asian communities, with almost 7 million French residents being foreign-born immigrants.